Variable-buoyancy pressure vessel: Mechanism

 A buoyancy tank that is within the pressure hull of the vehicle, as in a submarine, will be exposed to the internal pressure of the vehicle, so external pressure loads on the tank may be relatively low.
-In this case the ballast water transfer into the tank may not require pumping, though a positive displacement pump may still be useful to accurately control the volume of water admitted.
+In this case the ballast water transfer into the tank may not require pumping, though a positive-displacement pump may still be useful to accurately control the volume of water admitted.
 Discharge of ballast water is against the external pressure, which will depend on depth, and will generally require significant work.

 If the buoyancy tank is directly exposed to the ambient hydrostatic pressure, the external load due to depth can be high, but if the internal gas pressure is high enough, the pressure difference will be lower, and the pressure vessel is not subjected to high net external pressure loads which can cause buckling instability, which can allow a lower structural weight.
 In the extreme case the internal pressure is high enough to rapidly eject the water ballast at maximum operational depth, as in the case of the Avelo integrated diving cylinder and buoyancy control device.
 A pump is used to move ambient water into the pressure vessel against the internal pressure, compressing the gas further in proportion to volume decrease, so the entire internal volume is not available to hold ballast, as although the gas will decrease in volume, there will always be some gas volume remaining.
-The water and air in the pressure vessel may be separated by a membrane, diaphragm, free piston, or bladder to prevent pumping out air in some orientations, and to prevent the air from dissolving in the ballast water under high pressure.
+The water and air in the pressure vessel may be separated by a membrane or free piston to prevent pumping out air in some orientations, and to prevent the air from dissolving in the ballast water under high pressure.